splashdust/bevy_voxel_world/README.md

 ## Level of Detail

 Worlds can compute a per-chunk level-of-detail (LOD) value by overriding `VoxelWorldConfig::chunk_lod`.
+The callback receives both the chunk position and the previously assigned LOD (if any).
 The default implementation always returns `0`, so nothing changes unless you opt in.
 When a chunk's LOD changes it is automatically marked for regeneration and remeshing to apply the new data.

 Once you provide your own LOD value, the following hooks become available: